• Home

 Natural language processing (NLP)

-All this effort is intended to make GPT as effective as possible at natural language processing (NLP).
+All this effort is intended to make OpenAI's models as effective as possible at natural language processing (NLP).
 NLP is a huge bucket category that encompasses many aspects of artificial intelligence, including speech recognition, machine translation, and chatbots, but it can be understood as the process through which Al is taught to understand the rules and syntax of language, programmed to develop complex algorithms to represent those rules, and then made to use those algorithms to carry out specific tasks.

-It's important to understand that for all this discussion of tokens, ChatGPT is generating text of what words, sentences, and even paragraphs or stanzas could follow.
+It's important to understand that for all this discussion of tokens, ChatGPT is generating text based on what words, sentences, and even paragraphs or stanzas could follow.
 It's not the predictive text on your phone bluntly guessing the next word; it's attempting to create fully coherent responses to any prompt.
 This is what transformers bring to NLP.

 In the end, the simplest way to imagine it is like one of those "finish the sentence" games you played as a kid.